perry-mitchell/server-profile/README.md

 # Server Profile

-A profile generator and manager for servers.
+A nodejs profile generator and manager for servers.

 ## About